How old are you? In your 30s? Poor you. Still a long way to go until you finally reach your career goal: Retirement!!

 That changes the profile of the typical retiree dramatically.
 You could retire earlier than your dad.
 While you are taking care of your garden, wearing shorts and a straw hat, he will still be grinding away at the office.

 The idea comes from Jacob Lund Fisker.
 He lives in Chicago and retired at the age of 33.
 Another guy, Pete, retired at 30.
 Jacob was a physicist and Pete was a software engineer.
-Sure, they earned a fine living, but they weren’t super rich investment bankers and they didn’t sell a multi-million dollar startup either.
+Sure, they earned a fine living in their software engineering jobs, but they weren’t super rich investment bankers and they didn’t sell a multi-million dollar startup either.

 So what’s their strategy?
 The principles of Early Retirement Extreme is pretty easy.
 In fact, there is nothing magical about it.
 It’s very straightforward.
 Cut your spending and save like crazy.
 Once you have downsized significantly and saved enough money to be able to afford this lifestyle until you die, you can retire!